banbox/bandoc/bot/en-US/init_project.md

 `BanDataDir` is the directory where the backtest results and front-end UI resource files are saved during the operation of banbot.

-`BanStratDir` is the path of your trading strategy project.
+`BanStratDir` is the path of your trading strategy project(banstrats).
 Each time you backtest, banbot will automatically save the strategy code version corresponding to your backtest, so that you can restore to a previous version in time.

 ## Start from the sample project
 The sample project implements the grid strategy, classic moving average strategy, etc. You can quickly implement your custom strategy based on this.